kyma-project/kyma/docs/asset-store/08-04-gateway-oss-mode-set.md

 type: Tutorials
 ---

 >**CAUTION:** Alibaba OSS Gateway Mode was only tested manually on Kyma 1.6.
-Currently, there is no automated pipeline for it in Kyma
+Currently, there is no automated pipeline for it in Kyma.

 By default, you install Kyma with the Asset Store in Minio stand-alone mode.
 This tutorial shows how to set Minio to the Alibaba Object Storage Service (OSS) Gateway mode using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation).